-However, if you plan not to remain a UK resident and wish to use an offshore company to build up funds offshore for when you move offshore personally then provided that overseas management and control, and overseas trading can be established (and you can also argue that the business has not been set up purely for a tax avoidance motive!), then the use of an offshore company could be beneficial to you as part of your overall financial affairs.
+If you don’t plan to remain a UK resident and wish to use an offshore company to build up funds offshore for when you personally move offshore then provided that overseas management and control, and overseas trading can be established (and you can also argue that the business has not been set up purely for a tax avoidance motive!), then the use of an offshore company could be beneficial to you as part of your overall financial affairs.

 Should you wish to discuss the potential use of an offshore company as part of your financial affairs, please contact a member of our team on 01474 853856.